britram/rains-prototype/draft-trammell-rains-protocol.md

 {{RFC8032}}.
-An Ed25519 signature is represented as a 64-byte array containing the concatenation of R and S, and an Ed448 signature is represented as a 114-byte array containing the concatenation of R and S. RAINS signatures using Ed25519 are therefore the array [1, 0, valid-from, valid-until, R|S]; using Ed448 the array [2, 0, valid-from, valid-until, R|S].
+An Ed25519 signature is represented as a 64-byte array containing the concatenation of R and S, and an Ed448 signature is represented as a 114-byte array containing the concatenation of R and S. RAINS signatures using Ed25519 are therefore the array [1, 0, valid-since, valid-until, R|S]; using Ed448 the array [2, 0, valid-since, valid-until, R|S].

 Ed25519 keys are generated as in Section 5.1.5 of {{RFC8032}}, and Ed448 keys
 as in Section 5.2.5 of {{RFC8032}}.
 Ed25519 signatures are generated from a